trbocode/Decrypt9WIP/README.md

 * __`slot0x25keyX.bin`__: This file is needed to decrypt 7x crypto NCCHs and CIAs on O3DS < 7.0 and on A9LH.
 * __`slot0x18keyX.bin`__: This file is needed to decrypt Secure 3 crypto NCCHs and CIAs on O3DS and on A9LH.
 * __`slot0x1BkeyX.bin`__: This file is needed to decrypt Secure 4 crypto NCCHs and CIAs in every environment.
+* __`aeskeydb.bin`__: This is an alternative to the four `slot0x??key?.bin` files mentioned above.
+It can be created in Decrypt9 and can contain multiple key files.
 * __`seeddb.bin`__: This file is needed to decrypt seed crypto NCCHs and CIAs.
 Note that your seeddb.bin must also contain the seed for the specific game you need to decrypt.
 * __`movable.sed`__: This is dumpable by Decrypt9.
 It is needed to decrypt SD files from another 3DS, or from another installation on your own 3DS.
 It is not needed when decrypting your own SysNAND / EmuNAND SD files.